US labs await virus-testing kits promised by administration

 The number of U.S. cases has grown rapidly in the last several days after more labs started testing and guidelines for eligibility were expanded.
 The U.S. tally stood at about 200 cases on Thursday, including 12 deaths — 11 in Washington state and one in California.

 The test kits from Iowa-based Integrated DNA Technologies are one part of the government’s effort to ramp up testing.
-But the U.S. has trailed other countries in rolling out tests, because of problems with its test kits and because the Centers for Disease Control initially limited the number of eligible people.
+But the U.S. has trailed other countries in rolling out tests, because of problems with its test kits and because the Centers for Disease Control and Prevention initially limited the number of eligible people.

-U.S. senators who were briefed on the plan said it could take days or weeks before thousands of medical personnel are trained to use the tests.
+U.S. senators who were briefed on the plan said it could take days or weeks before thousands of medical personnel are trained to run the tests.

 Washington state already has “a huge demand” for testing, Dr. Kathy Lofy, state health officer, said Wednesday at news conference in Seattle.
 She said lots of people who are sick want to know whether they have the virus.